Excel for the web

 Want your own copy of the workbook?
 Use the Save As command on the File tab, or right-click the workbook's name in its folder and use the Download command to send a copy to your computer.

 One-click process for sending a link that others can use to view or edit the document.
-Learn more about using Office Online to work together in Office 365.
+Learn more about using Office for the web to work together in Office 365.

 When you share an Excel file with other users, you can protect a worksheet to help prevent it from being changed, and you can choose the actions that you allow the users of your worksheet to perform.

-View slicers in your worksheet and filter your data by clicking the slicer buttons.
-You cannot create or edit slicers in Excel Online.
+View slicers in your worksheet and filter your data by selecting the slicer buttons.
+You cannot create or edit slicers in Excel for the web, but you can delete existing slicers.

 Sort and filter data

-In Excel Online, you can view and reorder all worksheets, sort and filter data, and drill into the details of PivotTables.
+In Excel for the web, you can view and reorder all worksheets, sort and filter data (top-to-bottom or left-to-right, multiple levels), and drill into the details of PivotTables.
+Sort conditionally-formatted data that uses icon sets or color scales by using their icons or color values.
+Learn more about sorting and filtering data.

 Spreadsheet audit and compliance

 In Microsoft Excel desktop app, you can use the worksheet inquire and compare features to compare versions of a workbook, analyze a workbook for problems or inconsistencies, or see links between workbook and worksheets.
-Excel Online does not support these features.
+Excel for the web does not support these features.
 Learn more about what you can do with Spreadsheet Inquire.

 Status bar aggregates

-When you select a group of cells in Excel Online, you can see the SUM, AVERAGE, and COUNT in the status bar.
+When you select a group of cells in Excel for the web, you can see the SUM, AVERAGE, and COUNT in the status bar.
 You can also customize the status bar by choosing which aggregates you want to see.

-Use Survey to send an Excel Online form to users that they can fill out.
+Use Survey to send an Excel for the web form to users that they can fill out.
 Responses will be automatically compiled in an online worksheet.
 Learn more about surveys in Excel.

-When you need to accomplish something in Excel Online but don't know how, you can use the Tell Me search feature to quickly find what you're looking for.
+When you need to accomplish something in Excel for the web but don't know how, you can use the Tell Me search feature to quickly find what you're looking for.
 Tell Me understands what you're trying to accomplish and helps you do it faster by making suggestions.

 Undo and redo

-Excel Online saves your work automatically.
-If you make a mistake, use Undo or press Ctrl + Z, and Redo or press Ctrl + Y. Learn more about keyboard shortcuts in Excel Online.
+Excel for the web saves your work automatically.
+If you make a mistake, use Undo or press Ctrl+Z, and Redo or press Ctrl+Y. Learn more about keyboard shortcuts in Excel for the web.

 VBA and macro scripting